 The parts we list below are silicone parts that fit into the larger plastic and metal parts we listed above.
 These silicone parts do not absolutely have to be removed for cleaning and therefore they do not absolutely have to be assembled to prepare the juicer for juicing.
 Hence, we put them in a separate list below.
-Despite their small size, these parts have a large role to play in the overall functionality of the juicer.
+Despite their small size, these parts have a large role to play in the overall functionality of the Omega juicer.
 We discuss each of these parts in detail further below.

-- silicone blades (silicone brush)
+- Silicone blades (silicone brush)

-- silicone pulp pressure plug (silicone pulp stopper)
+- Silicone pulp pressure plug (silicone pulp stopper)

-- sealing ring (bowl packing)
+- Sealing ring (bowl packing)

-- juice cap seal (juice cap packing)
+- Juice cap seal (juice cap packing)